 - the remaining people remembered being told they were not in priority need or had no local connection, so were not eligible.

-Although since 1997 the Labour Government has made significant progress reducing the numbers of rough sleepers on the streets, people still face huge difficulties securing accommodation and accessing the help and support they need to move off the streets permanently.
+People still face huge difficulties securing accommodation and accessing the help and support they need to move off the streets permanently.

-Shelter calls on the Government to:
+Shelter calls on Government to:

 - renew its commitment to tackling street homelessness